 Hello!
 Thanks for visiting my academic website.
 Here’s a bit about me:

-What I do: I’m a postdoctoral fellow in the Theory of Condensed Matter group at University of Cambridge, working in the research group of Prof. Nigel Cooper.
+What I do: I’m a guest scientist at the Max Planck Institute for the Physics of Complex Systems (MPIPKS), Germany.
+Until recently, I was a postdoctoral fellow in the Theory of Condensed Matter group at University of Cambridge, UK, working in the research group of Prof. Nigel Cooper.
 I study the strange quantum behavior of the tiny particles which make up matter.
-Previously, I did a PhD in Physics from Cornell University, working with Prof. Erich Mueller.
+Previously, I did a PhD in Physics from Cornell University, USA, working with Prof. Erich Mueller.
 You can read my publications on arXiv.
 I play with ideas and mathematical models to understand the microscopic world, occasionally getting a glimpse of “the great ocean of truth” which lies “all undiscovered before me.”
 Its indeed a privilege to have such a wonderful job!

 Back story: I grew up in a middle-class Indian family near Kolkata.
 I was mostly a happy and curious child.
 I dreamt of being a musician, then a mathematician, then a physicist as I neared the end of high school (having very little idea of what either of those meant!).
 However, due to socio-economic constraints, I was to enroll in an engineering program instead.
 But as an Electronics and Telecom undergrad at Jadavpur University, I got even more attracted to physics, as I explored some wonderful books, and did some theory work with Prof. Subhankar Ray.
 Eventually I applied to some physics PhD programs and ended up at Cornell, and then Cambridge.
 If you’re interested in a more detailed (and dare I say entertaining!) account, read this biographical sketch written as part of my PhD thesis.